its-anushz/HateSpeech_Detection/README.md

 The project contains the following files:

-README.md - This file provides a description of the project. train.ipynb - This Jupyter notebook trains the model. predict.ipynb - This Jupyter notebook tests the model. data.csv - This CSV file contains the dataset that is used to train and test the model.
+README.md - This file provides a description of the project.
+Hate Speech Detection-checkpoint.ipynb - This Jupyter notebook trains and tests the model. data.csv - This CSV file contains the dataset that is used to train and test the model.

 ## Credits